Friends of Peace &

 anti-war sentiment in history.

-rally has been issued in
+rally has been issued in New York.
+Organizers are awaiting a second permit

 to march past the United Nations offices.
 Unless a permit to march is